Huhngoku/ADVOCATE/doc/trace/traceElements/mutex.md

   - [opM] = `Y`: TryRLock
   - [opM] = `U`: Unlock
   - [opM] = `N`: RUnlock
-- [exec]: This field shows, whether the operation was finished ([exec] = `t`) or not ([exec] = `f`).
-Failed can e.g. mean, that the routine still tried to acquire a lock, when the program was terminated.
-It is also set to `f`, if the program panicked during the execution of the operation, e.g. because an RUnlock operation was called on a mutex that is currently held by an Lock operation.
 - [suc]: This field is used to determine if an Try(R)Lock was successful ([suc] = `t`) or not ([suc] = `f`) in acquiring the mutex.
 For all other operation it is always set to `t`.